Snail-IDE/docs/docs/packager/commercial-use.md

 hide_table_of_contents: true
 ---

-# Can I sell projects made with the TurboWarp Packager?
+# Can I sell projects made with the Snail IDE Packager?

 :::note
 We are not lawyers.
 This page is not legal advice.
 If this is important, talk to a real lawyer.